 IFRS 9, Financial Instruments, will replace IAS 39, Financial Instruments: Recognition and Measurement, and some of the requirements of IFRS 7, Financial Instruments: Disclosures.
 The Objective of IFRS 9 is to establish principles for the financial reporting of financial assets and financial liabilities that will present relevant and useful information to users of financial statements for their assessment of the amounts, timing and uncertainty of an entity's future cash flows.
 The IASB has determined the revised effective date for IFRS 9 will be for annual periods beginning on or after January 1, 2018.
-The Company will evaluate the impact of the change to the consolidated financial statements based on the characteristics of financial instruments outstanding at the time of adoption.
+The Company has not completed the assessment of this impact of the change to the consolidated financial statements based on the characteristics of financial instruments outstanding at the time of adoption.